 What if we fast forward to the future to when Able is 80 years old and Beta is now 65 years old?
 Able is facing the ravages of old age and slowing reflexes while Beta is now in his Arnis prime.
 In this hypothetical, Beta probably wins.
 One cannot alter the laws of nature or Father Time.
 We are all going to get older and our reflexes are going to slow down over time.
 Forget about the Hollywood fantasy of Yoda imposing his will on a younger Darth Vader.
 Let’s face reality here.
 This is yet another example of a “snapshot” in time.
 Nothing is ever fixed in stone.

 This is yet another reason why I have come to question more and more the notion that a style or system is superior over others.
-As Bruce Lee once said “there are no superior styles; just superior fighters.”
-The implication is that one would be foolish to puff one’s chest out and say “XYZ is the end all-be all.”
-It’s dangerous for the reason that it might lead to the delusional self justification that less work is required due to the supposed superiority of the style.
+As Bruce Lee once said, “there are no superior styles; just superior fighters.”
+The implication is that one would be foolish to puff one’s chest out and say “XYZ is the end all/be all.”
+It’s dangerous for the reason that it might lead to the delusional

 This is not to take away a person’s love or passion for the style that he/she is studying.
 If one loves XYZ to the point where it is practiced constantly, more than likely that person will have the skills to be able to defend himself successfully.
 However, if that person is inconsistent in practicing that style, his chances of success are correspondingly decreased.